southsidedean/using-kubectl-generate-yaml-manifests/README.md

 [Kubernetes: Deployments](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/)

 Managing Pods via ReplicaSets and Deployments enables scaling up and down with ease.
+Say you get the following request:

+***Scale the `my-nginx-deployment` from 3 Pod replicas to 10 replicas.***

+Let's confirm the current state of the ReplicaSet for your Deployment.

 List ReplicaSets in the `my-nginx-namespace` Namespace:
 ```bash